Kidney Bean Curry (Jamaican-Style)

 - Add salt to taste.

+- It is important to make sure your kidney beans are thoroughly cooked.
 Red kidney beans contain hemagglutinins, an antibody that causes red blood cells to clump together.
 When undercooked red kidney beans are eaten in large amounts, the hemagglutinins may trigger abdominal pain, vomiting, diarrhea.
+Cooking red kidney beans thoroughly inactivates this unwanted reaction.

 Other Amazing Vegan Curry Recipes To Try